Decumulation

 Personalized Retirement Strategies at Scale

-LifeYield’s Retirement Income Sourcing API allows advisors to personalize client retirement strategies at scale without disrupting their firm’s technology investment.
+SEI LifeYield’s Retirement Income Sourcing API allows advisors to personalize client retirement strategies at scale without disrupting their firm’s technology investment.
 By leveraging the API’s capabilities, advisors can efficiently develop tailored decumulation plans for each client, taking into account their unique circumstances and goals.

-LifeYield’s API empowers advisors to develop tax-efficient decumulation plans, explore different scenarios, communicate the benefits of tax strategies to clients, and provide a personalized retirement strategy that aligns with each client’s needs.
+SEI LifeYield’s API empowers advisors to develop tax-efficient decumulation plans, explore different scenarios, communicate the benefits of tax strategies to clients, and provide a personalized retirement strategy that aligns with each client’s needs.

-What Else Can I Expect from LifeYield?
+What Else Can I Expect from SEI LifeYield?

 Firms must weigh the benefits of adopting new technology with its costs.
-LifeYield addresses the challenge of adopting new technology in a way that provides significant benefits to firms.
+SEI LifeYield addresses the challenge of adopting new technology in a way that provides significant benefits to firms.
 Here’s how:

-- Compatibility with existing technology: LifeYield seamlessly integrates with your firm’s current financial planning and asset management technology.
-Instead of requiring a complete overhaul of your systems, LifeYield APIs enhance the value of your firm’s existing software and processes.
+- Compatibility with existing technology: SEI LifeYield seamlessly integrates with your firm’s current financial planning and asset management technology.
+Instead of requiring a complete overhaul of your systems, SEI LifeYield APIs enhance the value of your firm’s existing software and processes.
 This compatibility ensures a smooth transition and minimizes disruption to your operations.

-- Flexibility and control: LifeYield adjusts to your firm’s preferences and evolving capabilities.
+- Flexibility and control: SEI LifeYield adjusts to your firm’s preferences and evolving capabilities.
 The API can be configured to match your firm’s specific requirements and level of detail, allowing you to maintain control over the data and client experience.
-This flexibility ensures that LifeYield aligns with your unique business needs and can adapt as your firm evolves.
+This flexibility ensures that SEI LifeYield aligns with your unique business needs and can adapt as your firm evolves.

-- Proven track record: With over 14 years of experience in developing APIs that improve tax alpha and optimize Social Security benefits, LifeYield has established itself as a dependable partner in the financial industry.
+- Proven track record: With over 14 years of experience in developing APIs that improve tax alpha and optimize Social Security benefits, SEI LifeYield has established itself as a dependable partner in the financial industry.
 It has earned the trust of major companies including Morgan Stanley, Allianz, Franklin Templeton, SEI, and Envestnet as well as new companies challenging large, established firms.
-By partnering with LifeYield, firms can leverage its experience to enhance client outcomes, increase assets under management, and ultimately boost earnings.
+By partnering with SEI LifeYield, firms can leverage its experience to enhance client outcomes, increase assets under management, and ultimately boost earnings.

-LifeYield is ready to demonstrate how its solutions can enhance your firm’s value proposition and deliver tangible benefits to your clients and shareholders.
-Through its proven technology, flexibility, and track record, LifeYield can help your firm achieve improved client outcomes and strengthen its position in the market.
+SEI LifeYield is ready to demonstrate how its solutions can enhance your firm’s value proposition and deliver tangible benefits to your clients and shareholders.
+Through its proven technology, flexibility, and track record, SEI LifeYield can help your firm achieve improved client outcomes and strengthen its position in the market.

-Let us show you how LifeYield can enhance client outcomes, increase assets under management, and boost your earnings.
+Let us show you how SEI LifeYield can enhance client outcomes, increase assets under management, and boost your earnings.